pippinbarr/cart263-2019/slides/activity-slamina/activity-slamina.md

 1. Declare an array variable at the top of your script called something like `animals`
 1. Go to https://github.com/dariusk/corpora/blob/master/data/animals/common.json and copy the array of animal names (e.g. the stuff the square brackets)
-1. Paste the animals into you `animals` array declaration so the array contains all the animal names
+1. Paste the animals into your `animals` array declaration so the array contains all the animal names

 ???